Recovering from a back injury after an auto accident

-An auto accident victim’s recovery from a back injury depends on the nature of the victim’s injury and the treatment options pursued.
+A recovery from a back injury after a car accident depends on the nature of the victim’s injury and the treatment options pursued.
 Below are the prognoses for some common back injuries that are caused by auto accidents in Michigan.
 Remember, every back injury and every accident victim is unique and heals differently.

 Back (bone) fractures tend to heal from the “inside-out,” which means the inside of the bone (medullary canal) heals first, and the outside heals last.
 Within the medullary canal are cells called “osteoblasts.”
 They fill the gap created by bone fractures and, eventually, transform into reparative bone matter.